Who Is Rogel Aguilera-Mederos? Truck Driver Sentenced To 110 Years For Deadly Crash On I-70

 Family members and friends of Aguilera-Mederos told the judge that he is a good young man with a wife and son.

-After his conviction, Aguilera-Mederos, during an in-person interview in the Jefferson County Jail, told CBS4, “I am crying all the time, I think about it and I have flashbacks.”
+After his conviction, Aguilera-Mederos agreed to do an in-person interview with CBS4 from the Jefferson County Jail.

+“I am crying all the time, I think about it and I have flashbacks,” he said.

 “My life is not a happy life.
 It is a very sad life because four people died,” he said as tears fell from his eyes.